* Hong Kong law dents optimistic mood

 By Tom Westbrook

-SINGAPORE, Nov 28 (Reuters) - Asian share markets wobbled on Thursday as concerns that tensions over Hong Kong could stymie a U.S.-China trade deal cast a pall over Thanksgiving cheer from unexpectedly positive U.S. economic data.
+SINGAPORE, Nov 28 (Reuters) - Asian share markets fell on Thursday as concerns that tensions over Hong Kong may stymie a U.S.-China trade deal cast a pall over Thanksgiving cheer from positive U.S. economic data.

 The next round of U.S. tariffs on Chinese goods is due to take effect on Dec.
 15.

-Wall Street indexes hit fresh record highs overnight, buoyed by trade deal hopes and data showing U.S. economic growth picked up slightly in the third quarter, rather than slowing as first reported.
+Wall Street indexes minted fresh records overnight, buoyed by trade deal hopes and data showing U.S. economic growth picked up slightly in the third quarter, rather than slowing as first reported.

 The Dow Jones Industrial Average rose 0.15%, the S&P 500 gained 0.42% and the Nasdaq added 0.66%.
 U.S. markets are closed for Thanksgiving on Thursday.